firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-29-pendants-of-precariousness.md

 “Go make something of your life, loser.”

 “You know I’m the only one who stands by you.
 Everyone else is against you.”
-She pauses, for dramatic effect and then finishes with:

-“You’re a failure.”
+She pauses for dramatic effect and then finishes with: “You’re a failure.”

 The holographic broadcast pulls into its case and closes up.

 “Why do you keep this hostile voice stored near your heart?”
 Ptatn asks.
 Again the look of innocent curiosity, set in three luminescent eyes.

-But, Ptatn’s subdued voice is not as loud as my mom’s continuing in my ear.
+But Ptatn’s subdued voice is not as loud as my mom’s continuing in my ear.
 “You’re a terrible daughter.”
 “No one will ever love you.”
 “You’re pathetic.”
 I think of her toxic relationships, boyfriend after boyfriend, drunks and abusers.
 She projects them onto me.

-I say in hypnotic self-assurance, hoping to convince myself:

-“I court with danger on my chest to surmount them.
+I say in hypnotic self-assurance, hoping to convince myself, “I court with danger on my chest to surmount them.
 Conquer them.
 It reminds me what I expose.
 I subjugate her to my beck and call.
 I have her weapon.”

 Ptatn seems satisfied with the answer and snuggles their face in my arms.